Text mining – the context

-Text mining is the process of turning natural language into something that can be manipulated, stored, and analyzed by machines.
+Text mining is the process of turning natural language into something that can be manipulated, stored, and analysed by machines.
 It’s all about giving computers, which have historically worked with numerical data, the ability to work with linguistic data – by turning it into something with a structured format.

 - Unstructured data is language in its natural form, as created for and by human beings.
 Most of the text we consume day to day is in the form of unstructured documents, and even this article is an example of unstructured data.
-As well as written content, unstructured data can take the form of video or audio files.
+As well as text documents, unstructured data can take the form of video or audio files.

-- Semi-structured data is somewhere between the two — essentially, data is in an organised form but lacks the structure computers need to analyse it.
+- Semi-structured data is somewhere between the two — essentially, semi-structured data is in an organised form but it lacks the format computers need in order to analyse it.
 An example would be an email inbox.
 Data is somewhat organised into received, sent, spam, junk and so on, but the data within each email is not organised in any consistent way by the email software.

 Text mining vs. text analysis

-Both text mining and text analysis describe several methods for extracting valuable information from large quantities of human language.
-The practices are closely related and in practice, text data mining tools and text analysis tools often work together, resulting in a significant overlap in how people use the two terms.
+Both text mining and text analysis describe several methods for extracting information from large quantities of human language.
+The two concepts are closely related and in practice, text data mining tools and text analysis tools often work together, resulting in a significant overlap in how people use the terms.

-- Text analysis describes the aspect of text mining that looks at patterns and trends in the data, and produces insights that aren’t apparent from just looking at the language itself.
+- Text mining looks at patterns and trends in textual data, and produces insights that aren’t apparent from just looking at the language itself.
 It works both by analysing what information is already there in the text, and by looking at metadata such as when documents were written and relationships between textual entities such as different web pages or online reviews.

 How is text mining different from using a search engine?

 Search engines are powerful tools that make huge quantities of information available to us.
-However, the level of text analysis a search engine uses when crawling the web is basic compared to the way text mining techniques work.
+However, the level of text analysis a search engine uses when crawling the web is basic compared to the way text analytics tools and text mining techniques work.

-Rather than looking for keywords and other signals of quality and relevance as search engines do, text mining software can parse and assess every word of a piece of content, often working in multiple languages.
+Rather than looking for keywords and other signals of quality and relevance as search engines do, a text mining algorithm can parse and assess every word of a piece of content, often working in multiple languages.
 Text mining algorithms may also take into account semantic and syntactic features of language to draw conclusions about the topic, the author’s emotions, and their intent in writing or speaking.